-(1) If adopted, this proposal would not "significantly or uniquely" affect small governments.
+(1) This rule will not "significantly or uniquely" affect small governments.
 We have determined and certify under the Unfunded Mandates Reform Act, 2 U.S.C.
-1502 et seq., that this proposed rulemaking would not impose a cost of \$100 million or more in any given year on local or State governments or private entities.
+1502 et seq., that this rulemaking would not impose a cost of \$100 million or more in any given year on local or State governments or private entities.
 A Small Government Agency Plan is not required.
-As explained above, small governments would not be affected because the proposed NEP designation would not place additional requirements on any city, county, or other local municipalities.
+As explained above, small governments would not be affected because the NEP designation would not place additional requirements on any city, county, or other local municipalities.

-(2) This proposed rule would not produce a Federal mandate of \$100 million or greater in any year (i.e., it is not a "significant regulatory action" under the Unfunded Mandates Reform Act).
-The proposed NEP area designations for the Oregon silverspot butterfly would not impose any additional management or protection requirements on the States or other entities.
+(2) This rule will not produce a Federal mandate of \$100 million or greater in any year (i.e., it is not a "significant regulatory action" under the Unfunded Mandates Reform Act).
+The NEP area designations for the Oregon silverspot butterfly would not impose any additional management or protection requirements on the States or other entities.